John Zwetsloot

-John Allan Zwetsloot (born 30 January 1974) is a Swedish guitarist who previously played with black/death metal band Dissection.
+John Allan Zwetsloot (born 30 January 1974) is a Swedish guitarist who formerly played with black/death metal band Dissection.
+He later started his own band, Cardinal Sin.

+Career

 Dissection

 In 1989, Dissection was looking for a final member to make the band a four-piece group.
-Mattias Johansson, their rhythm guitarist at the time, was just a session player and wasn't dedicated to the band.
-They found Zwetsloot and Dissection was formed, then later went to play their first show in 1991.
+Mattias Johansson, their rhythm guitarist at the time, was just a session player and was not dedicated to the band.
+They found Zwetsloot and Dissection was formed, and later went to play their first show in 1991.